wp-plugins/recent-posts-widget-with-thumbnails/README.txt

 == Upgrade Notice ==

+= 2.2.1 =
+Bugfixed and improved algorithm for detecting the first image in post contents

 = 2.2 =
-Revised algorithm to detect the first image in post content.
+Revised algorithm for detecting the first image in post content

 = 2.1.1 =
 Successfully tested with WordPress 4.0